 Cruisers docking at Ocho Rios will have plenty of time to climb the falls.
-A 10-minute drive from the port and your adventure is underway.
+After a 10-minute drive from the port, your adventure will be underway!

-If you’re docking at Montego Bay, Port Antonio, or Falmouth ports completing the climb is still possible.
+If you’re docking at the ports in Montego Bay, Port Antonio, or Falmouth, you’ll still have the opportunity to complete the climb.
 However, your commute will be slightly longer, so be sure to budget additional time into your schedule.

-Capturing the moment is what allows memories to live on, however, we wouldn’t advise you to bring along a fancy digital single-lens reflex camera.
-It will likely get wet and damaged.
-A simple point and shoot HD waterproof camera will do the trick.
-These will allow you to create stress-free happy-snaps along the way, but If you didn’t get around to arranging a camera, it’s not a lost opportunity.
-Be sure to don your best smile at all times, as you never know when a falls employed photographer may cross your path.
-Be warned, they will charge you a small fee for the photograph should you want copies.
+Capturing the moment is what allows great memories to live on, but we wouldn’t advise you to bring a fancy camera to enjoy the falls.
+It will likely get wet or damaged.
+A simple point-and-shoot HD waterproof camera will allow you to create stress-free snaps along the way.
+If you forgot to bring a camera, it’s not a lost opportunity.
+Be sure to don your best smile at all times because you never know when a Falls-employed photographer may cross your path.
+Be warned, though, that they will charge you a small fee for the photograph if you want a copy to take home.

-If you are not a Jamaican resident, admittance to Dunn’s River Falls is about USD$20 per person, ages 12 and up, while admittance for children 3 to 11 is about USD$12.
-Jamican residents pay JMD$600 per person 12 years and up, and JMD$300 if the child is 3 to 11 years old.
+If you are not a Jamaican resident, admittance to Dunn’s River Falls is about $25 USD per person, ages 13 and up, while admittance for children aged 12 and under is about $17 USD.
+Jamaican residents pay $1000 JMD per person for visitors aged 13 years and up (those who are aged 18 and older must present a locally issued picture ID), and $500 JMD if the child is 12 years old or younger.

-On a Dunn’s River Falls tour you can expect to see and climb the beautiful travertine falls, which are usually pleasant to swim in.
-When the weather is hot the water is normally warmer, but when it rains, it is colder, but still nice to swim in.
-There are also places to get food, a guide and store your belongings.
+On a Dunn’s River Falls tour, you can expect to see and climb the beautiful travertine falls, which are usually pleasant to swim in.
+When the weather is hot, the water is normally warmer.
+When it rains, the water is colder but still nice to swim in.
+You can also expect to have a guide, and access to restaurants, restrooms, changing rooms, and lockers to store your belongings.

-Dunn's River falls is the historical site of the Spanish-named “Las Chorreras” battle, fought between the Spanish and English, in 1657 for ownership of Jamaica.
+Dunn's River Falls is the historical site of the Spanish-named “Las Chorreras” battle, which was fought in 1657 between the Spanish and English for ownership of Jamaica.
 “Las Chorreras” aptly translates to “The Waterfalls” or “The Springs” in English, tying the battle to the falls forever.

-Absolutely, however it is far less convenient than if you simply book a tour at your Sandals resort tourdesk, as they will ensure that you have transport both to the Falls and back.
+Absolutely!
+However, it is far less convenient than if you simply book a tour at the Sandals resort tour desk.
+By booking through the resort, you’ll have transportation to and from the Falls arranged for you.
 You can easily book a Dunn’s River Falls tour and other extras before you arrive.

-Who knew that waterfalls were so fascinating and provide hours of entertainment at the same time?
-Ocho Rios is full of surprises.
-More than just luxurious beaches, crystal clear ocean waters, and sunny days filled with rum punch, Dunn’s River Falls is definitely not to be missed on your next trip to Jamaica.
+Who knew that waterfalls were so fascinating and could provide hours of entertainment at the same time?
+Ocho Rios is full of surprises, and it’s more than just luxurious beaches, crystal clear ocean water, and sunny days filled with rum punch.
+Dunn’s River Falls in Ocho Rios is definitely not something you want to miss on your next trip to Jamaica.